freiwilligenarbeit-afrika-natucate-lp

 How do I become a volunteer in Africa?

-How to go to Africa and volunteer: Natucate supports different volunteer projects in Africa and around the world which we describe on our website in detail.
-If you are seriously interested in one of the projects, you can contact us via phone or mail – we will then talk about your motivation and expectations, the project’s goals and tasks and will clarify all of your questions.
-After you’ve filled out our booking form and sent all supporting documents to us, we assist you in booking your flights, help you find suitable travel insurance and provide you with information on what to pack for volunteering in Africa.
+After you’ve filled out our booking form and sent all supporting documents to us, we assist you with booking your flights, help you find suitable travel insurance, and provide information on what to pack for volunteering in Africa.
 To put it short: we guide you step by step towards your volunteer experience in Africa.

 How long can I volunteer in Africa?